PushpendraKPal/PushpendraKPal/README.md

 ![banner](https://raw.githubusercontent.com/PushpendraKPal/PushpendraKPal/main/github%20banner.jpg)

- <span style="font-size:larger;">I am</span> a MERN stack developer, who lived in <u>Agra, India</u>, and is passionate about building dynamic web applications.
+ **I am** a MERN stack developer, who lived in <u>Agra, India</u>, and is passionate about building dynamic web applications.
 I have worked through 1000+ hours coding and following the Bootcamp structure for learning web-development.

 I have worked on some group projects and some solo projects with tech stacks like React, Node.js, Express, MongoDB, Vanilla Javascript, HTML5, CSS3, and so on.
 Apart from technical skills, I also developed soft skills which include time management, collaboration with others, and remote working etiquette and ethics. while working on these projects I grew as a person and professional.